-We invite students with a serious interest in Archaeology to come to Athens three weeks in January to participate in the excavation of a site associated with Aixonides Halai, one of the ten demes of ancient Attica.
+Gain excavation experience and credit towards your Archaeology major by participating in a three-week field school in Athens in January.
+We invite students with a serious interest in Archaeology to participate in the excavation of a site associated with Aixonides Halai, one of the ten demes of ancient Attica.
 This will be offered as a short, INTENSIVE course with a total of 22 classroom contact hours, 12 hours of lab-work and teaching plus 45 hours of supervised participation on-site.
 The next excavation is scheduled for January 8 -27, 2018.

 The excavation site is located in the modern town of Voula, a coastal suburb of Athens.
 It contains ruins of large ancient blocks, suggesting the presence of a significant public building.
 Excavations to date have unearthed material from the Byzantine, Roman and Classical periods, including three Roman kilns and a marble lion.